studiopress/genesis-custom-blocks/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl

-The easy way to build custom blocks for Gutenberg.
+Custom blocks for WordPress made easy.

 ## Description ##

+Genesis Custom Blocks Pro provides WordPress developers with the tools they need to take control of the block-first reality of modern WordPress.

-Gutenberg, the new WordPress editor, opens up a whole new world for the way we build pages, posts, and websites with WordPress.
-Genesis Custom Blocks makes it easy to harness Gutenberg and build custom blocks the way you want them to be built.
-Whether you want to implement a custom design, deliver unique functionality, or even remove your dependence on other plugins, Genesis Custom Blocks equips you with the tools you need to hit “Publish” sooner.
+The WordPress block editor (AKA Gutenberg) opens up a whole new world for the way we build pages, posts, and websites with WordPress.
+Genesis Custom Blocks Pro makes it easy to harness this and build custom blocks the way you want them to be built.
+Whether you want to implement a custom design, deliver unique functionality, or even remove your dependence on other plugins, Genesis Custom Blocks Pro equips you with the tools you need to hit “Publish” sooner.

+**Take control of design** - Implement beautiful, custom designs with fine-tuned front-end templating control.

+**Build unique functionality** - Build blocks that function and behave exactly as you need.

+**Extend & Integrate** - Easily extend your custom blocks to integrate with third-party apps and plugins.

 ## Features ##